HazemBittar/document-and-pass/exercises/README.md

 Failures:
 1) removeFromArray removes a single value
 .
-Expected undefined to equal [ 1, 2, 4 ]..
+ReferenceError: removArgs is not defined.

 2) removeFromArray removes multiple values
 .
-Expected undefined to equal [ 1, 4 ]..
+ReferenceError: removArgs is not defined.

 3) removeFromArray ignores non present values
 .
-Expected undefined to equal [ 1, 2, 3, 4 ]..
+ReferenceError: removArgs is not defined.

 4) removeFromArray ignores non present values, but still works .
-Expected undefined to equal [ 1, 3, 4 ]..
+ReferenceError: removArgs is not defined.

 5) removeFromArray can remove all values
 .
-Expected undefined to equal [  ]..
+ReferenceError: removArgs is not defined.

 6) removeFromArray works with strings
 .
-Expected undefined to equal [ 2, 'ho' ]..
+ReferenceError: removArgs is not defined.

 7) removeFromArray only removes same type
 .
-Expected undefined to equal [ 1, 2 ]..
+ReferenceError: removArgs is not defined.

 7 specs, 7 failures
-Finished in 0.008 seconds
+Finished in 0.052 seconds

 ```